The day I received my fibromyalgia diagnosis is also the day I formed a love/hate relationship with it.

 Frustrated by their refusal to acknowledge a very real problem, there was no way I was going to risk further humiliation by sharing that I was exhausted and felt like I was constantly coming down with the flu!

 It was in my early thirties when pain and fatigue turned my world upside down.
-It was then that I needed an answer.
-It was then that I became desperate for that answer.
+When I really needed an answer.
+That was when I became desperate for that answer.

 It wasn’t that I wanted to be ill or in pain, but that I needed a reason for how I was physically feeling.